staranco/HTML-CSS-avanzado/_posts/2017-08-24-compatibilidad-crossbrowser-y-polyfills.markdown

 My monitor is actually twice the physical size of my laptop display, but because the monitor is not a Retina Display, the number of pixels is equal among both screens.
 After Retina Displays were introduced, other manufacturers also began to offer high pixel density screens.
 There aren't always double the amount of pixels, but to be considered high-density, there are at least 1.5 times more the amount of PPI.
 Some products even have more than double the amount.
 High-density pixel screens are becoming more common, so supporting it where we can in our website designs will improve the experience for people using these displays, and will not affect those not using high-density pixel screens.

 One area of web development that is most affected by high pixel density screens are images, specifically raster-based images.
-We'll be talking more about image file types in an upcoming lesson.
+We'll be talking more about image file types in an upcoming lesson.-->
 ###